cartwrightian/cfnassist/README.md

 This will create a key pair named after the current project and environment.
-A tag will be created on the VPC for the project/env that contains the keyname, the TAG is called 'CFN_ASSIST_KEYNAME'.
+A tag will be created on the VPC for the project/env that contains the keyname, the TAG is called 'keypairname'.

 **NOTE**
 NEVER save a private key in a place where it could get checked into your source control,